 Part 1 explained what Curve Card is all about and reviewed the £14.99 per month Curve Metal card.
 In this review I will look at Curve Black and the free Curve Blue.

 Are you an existing Curve Black cardholder?
 If so, you will get three months of ‘new’ Curve Black membership for free (see 4.2.1 of the T&C’s).
 People who were on the Amex ‘beta’ trial will get six months.
 After that you can either switch to a subscription or you can drop back the ‘old’ set of Curve Black benefits with no fee.
 Alternatively you can upgrade to Curve Metal and get four months for free, but in this scenario you lose the option to drop back to a free ‘old’ Black card.

 What are the features of Curve Black?

-This page of the Curve website compares the three different types of Curve Card.
+This Curve website compares the three different types of Curve Card.